jinn-ee/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- CyberSecurity
-- Computational Linguistics
+- Open-source Intelligence
 - Information Retrieval

 # Education to show in About widget